kongo2002/nyx/README.markdown

 ##### Program termination

 By default processes are stopped by sending a `SIGTERM` until after a timeout of 5 seconds a `SIGKILL` will finally terminate the process.

-However you may configure a custom `stop` command that should handle the process' termination and a `stop_timeout` in seconds until the `SIGKILL` will be fired:
+However you may configure a custom `stop` command that should handle the process' termination.
+Please remember to adjust the `stop_timeout` setting accordingly in case the stop process takes a while to finish because the process will be spawned asynchronously.

+For convenience the *magic* environment variable `$NYX_PID` will be passed to the spawned process that contains the pid of the process that is requested to be stopped.
+This makes writing of custom wrapper scripts that execute some pre-termination cleanup tasks especially easy.

 ```yaml
 watches: